acme-sky/geodistance-api/README.md

 ## Maps API

-The API key can be restricted to "Distance Matrix API" and "Directions API".
+The API key can be restricted to "Distance Matrix API", "Directions API" and "Gecoding API".

 ## gRPC